-Now, there are ruins and there are 'ruins' - and Urquhart Castle falls into the second category.
-If you can call ruins 'spectacular', that's what these are.... and the backdrop of the mystical and enigmatic Loch Ness doesn't hurt either!
+You may never have thought of ruins as spectacular, but that's what these are.... and the backdrop of the mystical and enigmatic Loch Ness doesn't hurt either!

 The unique setting of this castle and the meticulous maintenance make it easy to get an idea of how impressive it would have been in its' prime.

-From the remains of the kitchen, to Grant Towers' narrow, spiral staircase and incredible views, this is one of the Scottish Highlands 'Must See' castles.
+From the remains of the kitchen, to Grant Tower and it's narrow, spiral staircase and incredible loch views, this is one of the Scottish Highlands 'Must See' castles.